 On snow days or during other hazardous weather emergencies, we will post our closings and/or delays via radio and television announcements.
-We will follow the closings of the local school district.
 In the event of an early dismissal, parents will be contacted by phone to tell them when to pick up their child.
 Child/teacher ratios will be maintained at all times and two staff will remain on site until all children are picked up.

 In the event of other serious weather emergencies, such as tornadoes or hurricanes, staff and children will remain indoors away from windows and doors.
 First aid staff will be on hand to administer first aid needed until emergency personnel can arrive.
 Parents will be notified after the immediate danger has passed.